-“Turtle Town,” where Hawaiian green sea turtles congregate, and Olawalu Reef are also popular places to snorkel on Maui.
+“Turtle Town,” where Hawaiian green sea turtles congregate, and Olawalu Reef are also popular places to snorkel in Maui.

 On Oahu, Hanauma Bay Nature Preserve is a beautiful snorkeling cove with a white sand beach and fish galore.
 Watch a short video first at its Marine Education Center, then snorkel to your heart’s content.
 You can rent gear there.

-On Hawaii’s Big Island at Manta Heaven, we snorkeled at night with mammoth manta rays doing backflips just inches in front of our snorkel masks – an almost other-worldly experience!
+On a Hawaii UnCruise Adventures trip, we snorkeled with mammoth manta rays doing backflips just inches in front of our snorkel masks – an almost other-worldly experience!

-Shaking your towel out on a beach might not count among a true definition of “Hawaii water adventures.”
+Shaking your towel out on a beach to lie down on it might not count among a true definition of “Hawaii water sports.”
 But swimming definitely counts!

 And swimming and beaching go hand in hand, right?

-Hawaii boasts dozens of enticing beaches, but some standouts always make the “best beaches” lists.
+Hawaii boasts dozens of enticing beaches, but some standouts always make the lists of the best beaches in Hawaii.

 Lanikai Beach near Kailua on Oahu gets raves for its soft sand, calm clear water (ideal for kids) and swaying palm trees.